Welcome to Scenic’s documentation!¶

 Scenic is a domain-specific probabilistic programming language for modeling the environments of cyber-physical systems like robots and autonomous cars.
 A Scenic program defines a distribution over scenes, configurations of physical objects and agents; sampling from this distribution yields concrete scenes which can be simulated to produce training or testing data.
 Scenic can also define (probabilistic) policies for dynamic agents, allowing modeling scenarios where agents take actions over time in response to the state of the world.

-Scenic was designed and implemented by Daniel J. Fremont, Edward Kim, Tommaso Dreossi, Shromona Ghosh, Xiangyu Yue, Alberto L. Sangiovanni-Vincentelli, and Sanjit A. Seshia.
-For a description of the language and some of its applications, see our preprint, which extends our PLDI 2019 paper (a more in-depth discussion of the PLDI paper is in Chapters 5 and 8 of this thesis).
+Scenic was designed and implemented by Daniel J. Fremont, Edward Kim, Tommaso Dreossi, Shromona Ghosh, Xiangyu Yue, Alberto L. Sangiovanni-Vincentelli, and Sanjit A. Seshia, with contributions from many others.
+For a description of the language and some of its applications, see our journal paper, which extends our PLDI 2019 paper on Scenic 1.x.
 Our publications page lists additional papers using Scenic.

 The syntax of Scenic 2.x is not completely backwards-compatible with 1.x, which was used in our papers prior to late 2020.
 See What’s New in Scenic for a list of syntax changes and new features.
 If your existing code no longer works, install the latest 1.x release from GitHub.